KremitTheForg/MergeTest/docs/API.md

 > Tip: Sign into the app with your browser first, then copy the session cookie
 > (`session`) into an API client such as Hoppscotch or Insomnia.

+!!! note
+    Legacy accounts created before password hashing was rolled out may still store clear-text passwords.
+The login form now treats those records as invalid credentials (HTTP 401) instead of failing with an internal server error.
+Re-create the affected users via the admin interface so their passwords are re-hashed.

 ## Identity

 ### `GET /api/v1/me`